Graham number: Derivation

+This derivation shows that the Graham number simultaneously enforces both the P/E and P/B constraints in a single metric.

 Alternative calculation

 Earnings per share is calculated by dividing net income by shares outstanding.
 Book value is another way of saying shareholders' equity.
 Therefore, book value per share is calculated by dividing equity by shares outstanding.
 Consequently, the formula for the Graham number can also be written as follows: